syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/working-with-appointments.md

 ## Reminder

 Reminder option notifies all the appointments before some specific time.
 By default, it notifies before 5 minutes.
 Each and every appointment triggers the `Reminder` event and can utilize this event for other user actions like mailing particular event to someone or to do any kind of manipulations with the reminder appointments and so on.

-**Enable**
+The `ReminderSettings` includes the following 2 properties namely,

-To enable the reminder settings of the Schedule control, set the **Enable** property as `true` within the `ReminderSettings` option.
+* **Enable** - To enable the reminder settings of the Schedule control, set the **Enable** property as `true` within the `ReminderSettings` option.

-**Alert Before**

-The ReminderSettings option includes another optional property **AlertBefore** that accepts integer value to denote the time before how long the reminder should be notified to the user.
+* **AlertBefore** - Accepts the integer value to denote the time, before how long the reminder should be notified to the user.

 {% highlight html %}